carlos-afonso/COVID-19/README.md

 It's important to keep the following points in mind when looking at the data/plots below about the COVID-19 situation in NYC:

 * The data is collected from the "COVID-19 Daily Data Summary" updates available on the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}.
-I appreciate NYC Health's great work in tracking and providing this important data, with frequent updates.
-This is probably one of the best quality COVID-19 data across all of the United States.

 * The data includes information about (only) the confirmed cases of people who tested positive for COVID-19 in NYC.